Actual Total Loss

 Collision Insurance

-Covers damage to your car if you collide with another vehicle or object, regardless of who is at fault.
-If your car is totaled in a crash, collision coverage kicks in.
+Covers damage to your car if you collide with another vehicle or object, regardless of who's at fault.
+If your car's totaled in a crash, collision coverage pays your vehicle's actual cash value minus your deductible.
+Collision coverage requires a deductible, which you'll pay before receiving your settlement.

 rain icon